Thank You For Visiting

-Localtonians wishes a Happy Birthday to Ashland native Venus Ramey Murphy, born in 1924.
+Localtonians wish a Happy Birthday to Ashland native Venus Ramey Murphy, born in 1924.
 Venus won the 1944 Miss America competition in Atlantic City to be the first Miss America photographed in color.
 Hollywood then wooed her in 1947 but dissatisfied with show business; she returned home to her Eubank tobacco farm.
 Ms. Murphy farmed for 50 years until she died in Lincoln County.

 September 26, 1964, Kentucky defeated the #1 ranked Ole Miss Rebels 27-21 in Oxford, ending the run of good fortune for the Rebels and perhaps cursing them for a half a century.
 In fifty years, Ole Miss has never returned to the top of college football.
 This is how the game went according to NCAA.com: Ole Miss had no answer for Kentucky wide receiver Nick Kestner, who caught a total of nine passes for a then-school record 185 yards and three touchdowns to lead the Wildcats back from a pair of second-half deficits for the victory.
 It was the only highlight of the seven-year Charlie Bradshaw era at Kentucky, when the Cats went 25-41-4.
 It wouldn’t hurt to point out Bradshaw was the last Kentucky coach to defeat Tennessee twice in Knoxville and the last coach to defeat Auburn twice.
 The next time a Kentucky coach beat a #1 team was Rich Brooks in 2007 when Kentucky defeated LSU after a loss to South Carolina.

 September 26, 1978, after many versions and amendments, the U.S. Senate passed a compromised off-track betting bill.
-Thus the complex issue of regulating the relatively new phenomenon of legalized inter-state off-track betting is resolved.
+Thus the complex issue of regulating the relatively new phenomenon of legalized inter-state off-track betting got resolved.